TRON-US/eCommerce-hello-world/README.md

        - Add the following to the addItem function:

          1. `uint itemId = totalItems;` Creates a unique id for each item based on totalItems in the store.
          2. Below are checks we can add to make sure that the item is not in the `items` mapping, using the exists property of the item, before we assign the same id to another item we add.
-We are also checking that the name is not empty and the price is greater than 0.
+We are also checking that the name is not empty (by converting the string to bytes and checking length) and the price is greater than 0.

          ```
          require(!items[itemId].exists, "An item already exists at this ID.");
-         require(!_name.length == 0, "Item name cannot be empty.")
+         require(bytes(_name).length > 0, "Item name cannot be empty.");
-         require(_price > 0, "Price must be greater than zero (0).")
+         require(_price > 0, "Price must be greater than zero (0).");
          ```